 Independent Owner‑Operators (Own Authority)

-When operating under your own USDOT number out of Owensboro, you assume 100 % of the primary liability risk, and premiums average $1,100–$1,800 per month.
-You must carry primary liability, physical damage, and cargo insurance directly in your name.
-Kentucky Intrastate Authority or your federal MC authority remains active only while these filings stay current.
+When you operate under your own USDOT number out of Owensboro, you carry 100% of the primary liability risk, and premiums average $1,100–$1,800 per month.
+You need primary liability, physical damage, and cargo insurance in your own name.
+Your Kentucky Intrastate Authority or federal MC authority stays active only as long as these filings are kept current.

 Leased Operators (Under Motor Carrier Authority)

-If you are leased to a larger motor carrier operating in the Owensboro region, the carrier’s master policy covers primary liability while you are on dispatch.
-Your out‑of‑pocket cost drops to $300–$400 per month.
-You only need to purchase Non‑Trucking Liability (Bobtail) and physical‑damage coverage for your specific tractor.
+If you’re leased to a larger motor carrier operating in the Owensboro region, that carrier’s master policy, their company-wide liability policy, covers you while you’re on dispatch (actively hauling a load for them).
+Your out-of-pocket cost drops to $300–$400 per month, and you only need to buy Non-Trucking Liability (also called Bobtail coverage, since it covers your tractor when it’s not pulling a trailer) plus physical-damage coverage for your own tractor.

 Factors That Affect Your Premium in Owensboro